 Classical Civilization (Ancient History, Archaeology, Literature, and Culture)

-Students pursuing the Classical Civilizations major will study ancient history, archaeology, literature and culture.
+Students pursuing the Classical Civilization major will study ancient Greece and Rome through their history, art and archaeology, literature, and philosophy.
 For double majors in Classical Languages and Classical Civilization, no more than two courses may be counted toward both majors.

 DOWNLOAD: Majors Checksheet